pulumi/copilot-api-samples/README.md

-# copilot-api-samples
+# Pulumi Copilot API

-Samples and docs for Pulumi Copilot REST APIs
+In this repo you will find samples and docs for Pulumi Copilot REST APIs